-Our work uses \textbf{a growing knowledge graph} to represent discovered entities and relations.
-A node represents an entity (e.g. a patient, a symptom), and edges capture relations or co-occurrences between entities (for example, patient $\rightarrow$ symptom if a patient is noted to have a certain symptom).
-As the attacker obtains new answers, the graph is expanded with any newly revealed entities or connections.
+Our approach maintains a \bf growing knowledge graph that summarizes discovered entities and relations for globally-planned exploration.
+Fig.~\ref{fig:concrete-graph} shows the knowledge graph of our attack.
+Nodes represent entities (e.g., issues, hotfixes, modules), and edges capture relations or co-occurrences (e.g., issue $\rightarrow$ hotfix).
+As new answers arrive, the graph is expanded with all new entities or relations.
 By maintaining this global knowledge state, the attacker can detect gaps in what has been revealed so far.
 As illustrated in Fig.~\ref{fig:concrete-graph}, the knowledge graph dynamically reveals incomplete regions of information.
-For instance, the graph shows that the patient \icon{figs/emoji/baby.png} has no extracted \emph{Personal Medical History}, while the other patients \icon{figs/emoji/man.png} and \icon{figs/emoji/woman.png} already have their medical histories identified.
-Then the next query will be directed to the uncovered data of \icon{figs/emoji/baby.png}’s unobserved medical history, and expanding overall coverage.
+For instance, the graph shows that the issue \diskicon\ has no revealed \emph{Hotfix}, while the other issues (\authicon\ and \repicon) already have their hotfix information identified.
+Then the next query will be directed to the uncovered data of \diskicon’s unobserved hotfix steps, expanding overall coverage.

-Fig.~\ref{fig:example}(b) shows the knowledge coverage rate v.s. the number of queries for our attack and two baseline strategies.
-Guided by the global knowledge graph, our attack (green line) achieves a much steeper increase in coverage compared to the continuation-based (orange curve; focusing on unrelated queries) and keyword-based (blue curve; focusing on repetitive queries) strategies.

-Fig.~\ref{fig:example}(c) provides a qualitative view of how each strategy explores the semantic space of the corpus.
-In this visualization, each point represents a distinct fact or document.
-The color represents the strategy that retrieves the document.
-The black box represents the space of the private corpus.
-We can observe that, guided by the global knowledge graph, our attack spread widely across the private space and covers many different clusters of information.
+Our empirical results show that using this global knowledge graph significantly improves the coverage rate.
+Fig.~\ref{fig:example}~(b) shows the knowledge coverage rate vs.\ the number of queries for our attack and two baseline strategies.
+Guided by the global knowledge graph, our attack (green line) converges much faster than continuation-based (orange curve; focusing on unrelated queries) and keyword-based (blue curve; focusing on repetitive queries) strategies.
+Fig.~\ref{fig:example}~(c) provides a qualitative view of how each strategy explores the semantic space of the corpus.
+Each point denotes a document, and the black box indicates the knowledge-base space.
+Guided by the global knowledge graph, our attack (green points) spread widely across the space and covers many different clusters of information.
 The continuation-based queries (orange points) follow a narrow path through the space, gradually drifting away from the space center.
-The keyword-based queries (blue points) form a few dense clusters around specific anchor topics.
+Keyword-based queries (blue points) form a few dense clusters around specific topics.